UQ-RCC/xnat/src/content/docs/user-guides/using-xnat/search/index.md

 ---
 title: Search
-description: Search across Projects, Subjects and Sessions
+description: Search XNAT projects, subjects and MR, CT or PET sessions by criteria, then review and refine matching imaging records
 ---

 You can search across Projects, Subjects or Sessions